 It's not entirely clear what causes head pressure.
 Anxiety causes a great deal of stress on your body.
 That stress can tense your muscles, throw off your hormones, and even create body heat.
 All of these are known to cause various sensations in the head.

 Head pressure may be also be caused by responses to anxiety.
 Those that start to squint more may be putting tension on their eyes which can lead to head pressure.
 Sitting or lying down in an uncomfortable way may also contribute to the pressure, because it puts stress on already tensed muscles.
+Pressure on the top of the head may be related to how you're sleeping or sitting.

 How to Relieve Your Head Pressure